sdbrody/prog4crosswords/shell_basics.md

 ### Moving Around
 You can move between directories by using the `cd` (change directory) command.
 For instance, if you have see a **Downloads** subdirectory when running `ls`, you can try `cd Downloads`.
 Notice how the last part of your prompt changes from `:~$` to `:~/Downloads$` to reflect your current location.

 You can type `ls` again to list any files and subdirectories.
 To move one step back up the directory tree (i.e. to this directory's parent), use `cd ..`.
+To refer to the current directory, you can use a single period `.`. `cd .` will change directories to the current one, essentially doing nothing, but the `.` shortcut will be useful in the future.

 You can also specify a full path as an argument to `cd`.
 For example, if you entered the command `cd Downloads`, and then wanted to go to a different (sibling) subdirectory in your home directory named `Docs`, you could enter `cd ..` and then `cd Docs`, or `cd ../Docs` or `cd ~/Docs`.